 Raised in the Cascade Mountains of Oregon, William Kent Krueger briefly attended Stanford University—before being kicked out for radical activities.
 After that, he logged timber, worked construction, tried his hand at freelance journalism, and eventually ended up researching child development at the University of Minnesota.
 He currently makes his living as a full-time author.
 He’s been married for over 40 years to a marvelous woman who is a retired attorney.
 He makes his home in St. Paul, a city he dearly loves.

 Krueger writes a mystery series set in the north woods of Minnesota.
 His protagonist is Cork O’Connor, the former sheriff of Tamarack County and a man of mixed heritage—part Irish and part Ojibwe.
 His work has received a number of awards, including the Minnesota Book Award, the Loft-McKnight Fiction Award, the Anthony Award, the Barry Award, the Dilys Award, and the Friends of American Writers Prize.
-His last eight novels were all New York Times bestsellers.
+His last nine novels were all New York Times bestsellers.

 Birth and Afterbirth

 I was born November 16, 1950 in Torrington, Wyoming, the third of four children whose parents convinced them that they had gypsy blood flowing through their veins.
 Before I graduated from high school, I’d lived in eleven different houses, in eight different cities, in six different states.
 By the time I was old enough to know what’s what, I realized that we simply moved every time the rent was due.
 Some of my best years were spent in Hood River, Oregon, so when people ask where I’m from, I usually lay that “honor” on Oregon.